shlexware/Rayfield/Documentation.md

 - Place `getgenv().SecureMode = true` above the initial Rayfield loadstring

 Rayfield will now use Secure Mode and attempt to reduce detection
+###### This may cause some elements of the UI to look lower quality or may increase loading times slightly

 ## Enabling Configuration Saving
 - Enable ConfigurationSaving in the CreateWindow function